 - Find editing tutorials.
 You can take great shots but if you want them to be amazing you usually need to edit them.
 Apps generally have videos and tips on how to use them, but any tutorial on how to do basic editing will be a great help.

 - Read up on your phone's features - there are many differences in taking photos not just between brands (such as Apple and Samsung) but between the models too.

 - Look into photography and editing apps.
 There are many great free ones, but even $2.99 is a small price to pay for greater control and more functions.
 Just make sure to do your research before you buy - some even have free options where you can try out the app first.

 - Get inspired.
 Cut out ads from magazines, look through jewelry tags on Instagram, create Pinterest boards.
 Study these photos - why are you drawn to them?
 What do you like about them?
 Does the style go with your jewelry collection?

 - Finally - take photos!
 Experiment with styles and lighting, have fun with it!
 The more you practice the better you'll get.

-We also have a couple of videos that show how we photograph stock and the equipment that we use in the Halstead photo studio: Photo Studio Tips Part 1 - Tripods and Photo Studio Tips Part 2 - Lighting.
+We also have a couple of videos that show how we photograph stock and the equipment that we use in the Halstead photo studio: Jewelry Photography Tripods: Essential Equipment for Professional Images and Photo Studio Tips.